ze-ouyang/ze-ouyang.github.io/_pages/about.md

   - /about.html
 ---

 I work on laser wakefield acceleration.
-My focus mainly lies in 3D/5D diagnostics for LWF-Accelerated electron bunches with advanced optical measurements.
+My focus mainly lies in ML-enhanced 3D/5D diagnostics for LWF-Accelerated electron bunches with advanced optical measurements.

 <!--  Hi there.  -->